openstack/manila/doc/source/devref/pool-aware-manila-scheduler.rst

 REST API impact
 ---------------

-With pool support added to Manila, there is an awkward situation where we require admin to input the exact location for shares to be imported, which must have pool info.
+With pool support added to manila, there is an awkward situation where we require admin to input the exact location for shares to be imported, which must have pool info.
 But there is no way to find out what pools are there for backends except looking at the scheduler log.
 That causes a poor user